erigones/esdc-docs/user-guide/monitoring/server-monitoring.rst

 Dynamic Assignment of Monitoring Templates and Host Groups
 ==========================================================

-* **MON_ZABBIX_HOSTGROUPS_VM** - List of other existing Zabbix host groups, which will be used for all monitored servers in a virtual data center.
+* **MON_ZABBIX_HOSTGROUPS_VM** - List of other Zabbix host groups, which will be used for all monitored servers in a virtual data center.
 Available placeholders are:

     * ``{ostype}`` - ID type of the operating system (1 - *Linux VM*, 2 - *SunOS VM*, 3 - *BSD VM*, 4 - *Windows VM*, 5 - *SunOS Zone*, 6 - *Linux Zone*).
     * ``{ostype_text}`` - The type of the operating system with lowercase letters and spaces replaced with underscores (*linux_vm*, *sunos_vm*, *bsd_vm*, *windows_vm*, *sunos_zone*, *linux_zone*).